aris-konstantinidis/protocol-comp/protocol-comp/README.md

   - in which state should this be checked?
 On export?
 Trials inside a block-instance can be changed, which could result in a new last element.

 ## Bugs
+- labeling is wrong - the last calculated labels override all the previous
 - not all elements are draggable after state retrieval from `localStorage`
-- labeling is wrong when nesting parent in parent - seem like labels of last protocol override all previous